Navier–Stokes existence and smoothness: The Navier–Stokes equations

-The Navier-Stokes equations are nonlinear because the terms in the equations do not have a simple linear relationship with each other.
+The Navier–Stokes equations are nonlinear, meaning that the terms in the equations do not have a simple linear relationship with each other.
 This means that the equations cannot be solved using traditional linear techniques, and more advanced methods must be used instead.
-Nonlinearity is important in the Navier-Stokes equations because it allows the equations to describe a wide range of fluid dynamics phenomena, including the formation of shock waves and other complex flow patterns.
-However, the nonlinearity of the Navier-Stokes equations also makes them more difficult to solve, as traditional linear methods may not work.
+This nonlinearity allows the equations to describe a wide range of fluid dynamics phenomena, including the formation of shock waves and other complex flow patterns.